cstohlmann/oea-at-risk-package/Chronic_Absenteeism/readme.md

 # At-Risk Package Use-Case: Chronic Absenteeism

+### WHAT MARIA HAD
+The Predicting Chronic Absenteeism package in Open Education Analytics (OEA) provides a set of technical assets to support a university or school system in developing a predictive model of students in their system who may become chronically absent, in order to provide pro-active interventions to prevent or reduce high levels of absences.
+This OEA Package was developed through a partnership between Microsoft Education, Kwantum Analytics, and Fresno Unified School District in Fresno, California.

+This package can use several OEA Modules to help ingest data sources that are typically used to understand patterns of chronic absenteeism (see below for list of relevant OEA modules).

+Chronic absenteeism is generally defined as a student missing 10% or more of instructional time in school.
+Student absenteeism is a fundamental challenge to education systems, and it permeates education policy and practice discussions even more as result of the global pandemic.
+Machine learning offers the potential to find patterns of absenteeism across student demographic, attendance, engagement, achievement, and social-emotional measures to predict students at risk of becoming chronically absent so that proactive and preventative interventions can be utilized to support students.

+Education systems are responsible for addressing student absenteeism and can use a predictive model to focus resources to more precisely support students who are on a trajectory leading to chronic absenteeism, identify the best interventions to prevent absenteeism, and ultimately reduce absenteeism.

+The full Use Case documentation for Predicting Chronic Absenteeism is here.
+This document provides prior research on Chronic Absenteeism and a description of the process and decision-making for developing this use case in a way that demonstrates Microsoft’s Principles of Responsible Data and AI.
+It is highly recommended this document be reviewed by any education system considering using this package, and that the documentation be revised to the specific data and decisions for that system’s context.
+### WHAT I CAME UP WITH
 <em><strong>[General template built out of the products created for FUSD - Fresno Unified School District]</em></strong>

 Chronic absenteeism, in the context of education, is characterized as the frequent and excessive number of absences that contribute to a student's struggle or failure in academic settings.